armbian/documentation/docs/Community_IRC.md

 ## 👮 --------------- Services

-Besides the services offered by Freenode (like Nickserv or Chanserv) Armbian has set up some own services.
+Besides the services offered by Libera (like Nickserv or Chanserv) Armbian has set up some own services.

 - **ArmbianGithub**
     - Has the purpose to fill #armbian-commits and #armbian-rss like described above